engg1340-project-group30/ez-money/README.md

 `./main`

 5. Follow instructions on the screen.
-You can refer to the link below to see how we expect the system to be used.
+You can refer to the YouTube Channel mentioned above for further clarity.

 ***